Meet the Governing Body

 I am a chemical engineer, have three teenage children and have lived in Sevenoaks since 1996.

 I was educated in Cambridgeshire at the local comprehensive school and sixth form college.
 I studied at the University of Birmingham, achieving a First in Chemical Engineering.
 I worked for ICI on Teesside for a number of years as a Process Engineer, both in design and operations roles.
 I then moved to Esso's European Engineering Centre in Surrey where I worked on projects for Esso's refineries across Europe, before moving into their Retail Business where I took overall responsibility for Forecourt Engineering throughout the UK and Ireland.

 Since 2006 I have been on a career break to look after our three children who are in their mid to late teens.
 My own education and career have taught me the value of STEM subjects and how important it is to inspire young people to take an interest in these subjects.
 I am a scout leader and have led one of the 1st Sevenoaks scout troops for the last seven years and have seen how young teenagers can be motivated by practical activities.

-I am the parent governor for Knole Academy and have two sons currently at the school.
-I serve on the education committee and am the governor responsible for monitoring SEN (special educational needs) provision.
+I am the parent governor for Knole Academy and my son currently attends the school.
+I serve on the Teaching and Learning Committee and am the governor responsible for monitoring SEN (special educational needs) provision.
 I am also a governor at a local primary school, a post I have held for ten years, and Chair of the Kent Junior Chess Association which organises tournaments and promotes chess to young people across the county.